SirBrombeere/games-from-me/README.md

-Sorry it's german but you can use a TRANSLATOR.
+Sorry it's german but you can !!!USE A TRANSLATOR!!!
 I update anywhere a english version.